vendrhub/vendr-documentation/content/docs/core/1.2.0/how-to-guides/limit-orderline-quantity.md

 ## ProductAddValidationHandler

-When adding a product to cart we need to verify the product is in stock and the customer not already has the remaining quantities in cart.
+When adding a product to cart we need to verify the product is in stock and the customer does not already have the remaining quantities in cart.

 ````csharp
 public class ProductAddValidationHandler : ValidationEventHandlerBase<ValidateOrderProductAdd>